OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022September18.txt

 Xyth and SphereII with Mumpfy for branding - Created the A20 Skyrim Style Lockpicking MiniGame.
 (The assets are embedded and remain as per original).
 Xyth - Created the 1-NPCXSpiderPack.
+Syco54645 - Created A19 Farming For A20 (Crops return to seedling once harvested and you no longer get seeds when you harvest).
 Oakraven - Created Oakraven Forest Collection assets.
 Mplogue - Supported OAK_NPC_Bandits_Settlement_01.
 (Look out for that awesome airship).
 Laz Man - Created Quest - Blood Moon Vanguard and Eliminate the Horde.